zdwww/zdwww.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I'm a Data Science Master student at ETH Zurich, where I have worked on egocentric vision research projects at <a href="https://vision.ee.ethz.ch" target="_blank">CVL</a>, advised by <a href="https://xiwang1212.github.io/homepage/" target="_blank">Dr. Xi Wang</a> and <a href="https://ee.ethz.ch/the-department/faculty/professors/person-detail.OTAyMzM=.TGlzdC80MTEsMTA1ODA0MjU5.html" target="_blank">Prof. Luc Van Gool</a>, as well as agriculture-vision projects with <a href="https://www.datascience.ch" target="_blank">Swiss Data Science Center</a>.
+I'm a Data Science Master student at ETH Zurich, where I have worked on egocentric vision research projects with Dr. <a href="https://xiwang1212.github.io/homepage/" target="_blank">Xi Wang</a> , Prof. <a href="https://insait.ai/prof-luc-van-gool/" target="_blank">Luc Van Gool</a>, and Prof. <a href="https://people.inf.ethz.ch/marc.pollefeys/" target="_blank">Marc Pollefeys</a>, as well as agriculture-vision projects with <a href="https://www.datascience.ch" target="_blank">Swiss Data Science Center</a>.
 Before that, I obtained a dual B.S. degree in Data Science and Applied Mathematics from the University of Rochester.

 My research interests focus on 3D vision and video understanding.